YashaswiPandey/Task_05_Descriptive_Stats/README.md

 > which team has finished at position 1 most number of times?

 ChatGPT & DeepSeek
-Both correctly calculated Manchester United with 13 times
+Both calculated Manchester United with 13 times

 **2**
 > which team has the best goal scoring record over a period of 3 years

 ChatGPT & DeepSeek
-Both correctly calculated Manchester City with 303 goals between 2017-2019
+Both calculated Manchester City with 303 goals between 2017-2019

 **3**
 > which team conceded the least goals over a period of 3 years

 ChatGPT & DeepSeek
-Both correctly calculated Chelsea with 61 goals between 2005-2008
+Both calculated Chelsea with 61 goals between 2005-2008

 **4**
 > which team had the worst goal scoring over a period of 3 years

 ChatGPT & DeepSeek
-Both correctly calculated Crystal Palace with 116 goals
+Both calculated Crystal Palace with 116 goals<br>
+After verifying with code, both got this answer wrong, when  asked why, they said they did not check for only consecutive years

 **5**
 > which team had the worst goal conceded over a period of 3 years

 ChatGPT & DeepSeek
-Both correctly calculated West Brom with 196 goals between 2017-2019
+Both calculated West Brom with 196 goals between 2017-2019<br>
+After verifying with code, both got this answer wrong, when  asked why, they said they did not check for only consecutive years

 **6**
 > which team deteriorated the most from 2023 to 2024 but avoided relegation